Err-Handlers/GraceShopper/README.md

-# Let's Build a Full Stack Application
+# Full Stack E-commerce Site (Sticky Situations)
+A team of four worked to create an online storefront, called Sticky Situations, that sells stickers.
+Customers can add items to a persisting cart and checkout as a guest, or as a signed-in user.
+User accounts have access to all order history information.
+Admins can sign in to create, update, or delete item listings, and access user account information and order history.

-This full stack app boilerplate consists of:
+## This full stack app boilerplate consists of:

 - an Express web server,
 - a PostgreSQL database instance,
 - and a React front-end

-You'll also find a bunch of convenient commands and workflows that will allow you to develop your app locally and deploy it to heroku.
-Let's dive in!

 # Local Development